Agave 'Joe Hoak

 Mexico (North America)

-Agave 'Joe Hoak' (Agave desmetiana) is a relatively easy-to-grow species.
+Agave desmettiana 'Joe Hoak' is a relatively easy-to-grow species.
 A very striking rosette-forming succulent to 2 feet tall by 3 feet wide.
 The graceful 2 foot long leaves, which curve upward and then out, are striated with pale gray green and cream and have a strong green margin on the lower half of the leaf.

 Agaves need full sun and gritty soil that percolates easily.
 They can even do quite well when potted but use an unglazed clay pot that will allow evaporation of excess moisture.